-- Angluin, D. 1988.
+Angluin, D. 1988.
 "Queries and Concept Learning."
-Machine Learning 2: 319-342. - Blumer, A., A. Ehrenfeucht, D. Haussler, and M. K. Warmuth.
+Machine Learning 2: 319-342.

+Blumer, A., A. Ehrenfeucht, D. Haussler, and M. K. Warmuth.
 1989.
 "Learnability and the Vapnik-Chervonenkis Dimension."
-Journal of the ACM 36: 929-965. - Dietterich, T. G. 2003.
+Journal of the ACM 36: 929-965.

+Dietterich, T. G. 2003.
 "Machine Learning."
 In Nature Encyclopedia of Cognitive Science.
+London: Macmillan.

-London: Macmillan. - Hirsh, H. 1990.
+- Hirsh, H. 1990.
 Incremental Version Space Merging: A General Framework for Concept Learning.
 Boston: Kluwer. - Kearns, M. J., and U. V. Vazirani.
 1994.
 An Introduction to Computational Learning Theory.
-Cambridge, MA: The MIT Press. - Mitchell, T. 1997.
+Cambridge, MA: MIT Press. - Mitchell, T. 1997.
 Machine Learning.
 New York: McGraw-Hill. - Valiant, L. 1984.
 "A Theory of the Learnable."
 Communications of the ACM 27: 1134-1142. - Vapnik, V. N. 1995.
 The Nature of Statistical Learning Theory.
 New York: Springer. - Winston, P. H. 1975.
 "Learning Structural Descriptions from Examples."
 In The Psychology of Computer Vision, ed.
 P. H. Winston, 157-209.
 New York: McGraw-Hill.

-3 Bayesian Decision Theory
+Bayesian Decision Theory

 We discuss probability theory as the framework for making decisions under uncertainty.
 In classification, Bayes' rule is used to calculate the probabilities of the classes.
-We generalize to discuss how we can make rational decisions to minimize expected risk.
-We also introduce Bayesian networks to visually and efficiently represent dependencies among random variables.
+We generalize to discuss how we can make rational decisions among multiple actions to minimize expected risk.
+We also discuss learning association rules from data.

-PROGRAMMING COMPUTERS to make inference from data is a cross between statistics and computer science, where statisticians provide the mathematical framework of making inference from data and computer scientists work on the efficient hardware and software implementation of the inference methods on computers.
+PROGRAMMING COMPUTERS to make inference from data is a cross between statistics and computer science, where statisticians provide the mathematical framework of making inference from data and computer scientists work on the efficient implementation of the inference methods.